Missions, museums, marquees, and more: there is no shortage of beautiful photo spots in San Antonio!

 North Star Mall Cowboy Boots

-This photo spot in San Antonio is a bit off the beaten path for a tourist short on time, but if you want to photograph a quirky side of the city, check out the 35-foot-tall cowboy boots in front of North Star Mall!
+This photo spot in San Antonio is a bit off the beaten path for a tourist short on time, but if you want to photograph a quirky side of the city, while checking out a weird Texas roadside attraction, check out the 35-foot-tall cowboy boots in front of North Star Mall!

 The boots have stood in front of the mall for the last 40 years and are a classic roadside attraction in the city–and while it very well might not be true, they are often touted as the world’s largest cowboy boots.